-Material Base: Both are optimized glasses microscope slides.
+● Material Base: Both are optimized glass microscope slides.

-Surface Adhesion: Both are enhanced to promote adhesion mechanics detachment of the specimen from the slide with the wash, and during the staining cycle, erodes.
+● Surface Adhesion: Both are reinforced to promote adhesion mechanics, preventing specimens from falling off the slide during washing and erosion during staining.

-Scope: There is diminishing extremes of intricacy, but in each case, the slides will accommodate to biological and medical specimens.
+● Scope: There is a diminishing range of intricacy, but in each case, the slides will accommodate biological and medical specimens.

-In short, both slides fulfill the basic requirement of mounting biological specimens on top of a microscope slide for the purposes of closer analysis and observation.
+In short, both slides fulfill the basic requirement of mounting biological specimens on top of a microscope slide for closer analysis and observation.

 Positive Charged Microscope Slides: Premium Choice for Research & Pathology

-Positive Charged Slides has glass surfaces coated with positive electrical charges.
-These slides are able to ‘stick’, much like ‘super adhesive tape’, to tissue sections or cell samples.
+Positive Charged Slides have glass surfaces coated with positive electrical charges.
+These slides can ‘stick’, much like ‘super adhesive tape’, to tissue sections or cell samples.

 Key Advantages: